Compare Tattoo Insurance UK

 Tattoo artists face more insurance risks than do many other business types.
-In addition to damage or loss to equipment, the liability to the public when they visit your studio, or if you visit them to undertake mobile work, you could also injure a client when you practice your art.
-They could even suffer an infection later if they do not follow your instructions.
-As a result tattoo insurance can be be expensive, but only because of the high risk the is being underwritten.
+In addition to damage or loss to equipment, the liability to the public when they visit your studio, or when you provide the service at the client's home.
+As a result, tattoo insurance can be expensive, but only because of the high risk that is being underwritten.

 Insurers are increasingly reluctant to insure skin artists because of these risks.
-However, we can provide you with several quotes from a select panel of UK brokers that deal exclusively in providing tattoo liability insurance in this beauty service sector.
+The select panel of UK brokers can provide you with quotes tailored to your individual business requirements.
+The select panel of UK brokers specialise in providing tattoo liability insurance to the UK beauty service sector.